rosajen27/profile-card/README.md

-# Profile Card Component
+# 👤 Profile Card Component

 A profile card component created with HTML & CSS.
-Coding Challenge provided by https://www.frontendmentor.io/challenges

 ## Table of Contents